davisshaver/tech-docs/team-culture/code-review.md

 Finally, check for elegance and overall quality.
 Code should follow existing and known patterns, so that others can understand it at a glance.
-If a change introduces a chance to refactor surrounding functionality, to abstract and standardize old code into new patterns, suggest those oportunities.
+If a change introduces a chance to refactor surrounding functionality, to abstract and standardize old code into new patterns, suggest those opportunities.

 ### How to receive code review